Mississippi Palisades Rock Climbing

 Use a map to find Savannah, Il and then head north a few miles to Mississippi Palisades State Park.
 Camping is available at the north end of the park, but if you want to get away from the Good 'ol RV Folk (who mostly stay huddled within their giant rolling metal crap houses), you'll have to pack it in a mile or two to the primitive sites on the eastern hills.
 This is not recommended for climbers, however, as you'll be an awfully long walk from the crag.
 Instead, look for tent sites at the south end of the campground (sites #45-60).
 You'll be reasonably far from the RV's, and you can still car camp and then drive to the crag, which is located at the south end of the park.
 Ask park staff for more details and a map.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mississippi Palisades:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mississippi Palisades:

 Featured Route For Mississippi Palisades